6. Interacting with the Server¶

 Initializing the Client & Sending a Streaming Message:

-ClientFactoryconfigured withstreaming=True. - We again call
+create_clientwithstreaming=Truein itsClientConfig. - We again call

 Expected Output¶

-When you run test_client.py, you'll see in protobuf text format outputs for:
+When you run test_client.py, you'll see output for:

-- The non-streaming response (a single final
+- The non-streaming response: a single

 The id fields in the output will vary with each run.